BubbleCow/bubblecow-documentation/Admin/Strategy/Marketing/Blog Post Pillar System.md

 	- Image from the pillar post with the correct structured data for the image.
 The alt text is descriptive but also contains the sub-pillar phrase.
 	- Unique text that is related to the sub-pillar phrase.
 This is 300 to 500 words in length.
 It is not SEO optimized.
 	- A call out with a link to the sub-pillar post.
 This ahref text for this post will include the sub-pillar phrase.
 #### Sub-pillars
+Like pillars, sub-pillars are not SEO driven.
+You are not trying to drive traffic to these pillars.
+Instead, you are creating hubs that Google will use to bind your content together.
+That said, sub-pillars will be written in a way that makes it possible to rank for non-google snippets.
+##### Deciding on Sub-pillar Phrase
 Having determined the pillars the sub pillars are then determined.
 There is no set way to decide on sub-pillars and they may not be immediately obvious.
 Experience suggests that this is a fluid and on-going process.

 Often, the best place to start is by looking for the types of search terms that are being found under the sub-pillar.
 These will ultimately be posts, but they are often a book indicator of a potential sub-pillar.